Matthew-Hsu/PiPass/README.md

  * Minor rewording.

 Those who are on older versions can either manually update or use the pre-made PiPass 1.4 image and run PiPass Update after installation.

+<b>Miscellaneous</b>

+ * The RTL8188CUS chipset may have a working solution now.
+Please refer to the 'Helpful Information' section down below.

 # PiPass - Nintendo 3DS Homepass for the Raspberry Pi
 PiPass turns your Raspberry Pi into a Nintendo 3DS Homepass Relay Station.
 The PiPass Dashboard can be accessed through a computer or mobile device.
 It can manage features without the need of opening up any files manually.
 However, some fine-tuning may require getting your hands 'dirty'.
 Though the process is relatively fast and easy.